timekills/jellyfin-for-plexguide/README.md

 #Instructions

-1. cd /opt/mycontainers
+1. Go to the /opt/mycontainers directory (cd /opt/mycontainers)
-2. git init
+2. Type the command: git init
-3. git remote add origin https://github.com/timekills/jellyfin-for-plexguide.git
+3. Type the command: git remote add origin https://github.com/timekills/jellyfin-for-plexguide.git
-4. git pull origin master
+4. Type the command: git pull origin master
+4a.
+(Optional) rm -r README.md if you don't want the README file cluttering up your drectory
 5. Run Plexguide

 Deploy jellyfin app like any other app